350 Legend vs. 300 Blackout: Purpose-Driven Rifle Cartridges

 What is the Difference Between 350 Legend and 300 Blackout?

-One similarity between the 350 Legend and the 300 AAC Blackout is that they have the same rim diameter (not listed) as the 223 Remington, 0.378”.
-This means that integration of the 350 Legend into the AR-15 platform would only require a barrel change.
+One similarity between the 350 Legend and 300 AAC Blackout is their identical rim diameter to the 223 Remington: 0.378”.
+That’s why adapting a 5.56/223 AR-15 to 350 Legend requires nothing more than a barrel change.

 Muzzle Velocity and Kinetic Energy